JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-12-24-state-monad.md

 }
 ```

 It's probably a bit more verbose now but mutability is definitely worth it.
+We could improve it a bit by using **Optics** to simplify work with nested immutable structures, but we will leave that for a future post.

-Even if our state is mutable by nature (all apps have evolving mutable state), we'll face less raise conditions, side effects and other problems usually derived from mutability when our state can be represented as an immutable structure (and passed around without fear).
+Even if our state is mutable by nature (all apps have evolving mutable state), we'll face less raise conditions, side effects and other problems derived from mutability when our state can be represented as an immutable structure (and passed around without fear).

 So now that we've got all of our functions working with immutable data, if we step back for a second we will find that all our functions have the following type declaration: